*Exploring open awareness*

 or to fully taste the heart of that discomfort.

-the intimacy with skin, with contractions, stormy emotions.
+with sensation, with contractions,

-Or we are willing,
+Or we are willing, able, capable

 of tasting everything that appears fully, intimately.

-The more the illusion of separation or duality becomes unnecessary.
+The more the illusion of separation or duality

 The suffering of pulling away fades.

-Savoring what appears
+Savoring

 Just savoring and tasting.